hikaruAi/timeShoot/README.md

 timeShoot
 =========

-Simplistic aplication for take time lapses
+Simplistic aplication for take time lapses, you will need install ffmpeg in the same folder https://www.ffmpeg.org/download.html